 We invite the Davidson College community to explore the contents of this blog in the following order.
 Begin with our contextual essays written to provide insight and a framework for comprehension of the letters.
 You can find these under the tab “Analyzing the Letters.”
-Next, read the letters and our annotations, which were written to focus attention on the themes emphasized in our essays.
-Then explore the map section, in which we provide visual reference to the ways in which slavery has shaped this place that we share.
+Next, read the letters and our annotations, which were written to focus attention on the themes emphasized in our essays and provide clarity about the topics and people mentioned.

 With hearts and eyes and opened by the events of fall 2016, we read Mary’s words written in February 1859 about an incident following a break-in on campus during which a student’s clothing and money was stolen.
 A mob of students, faculty, and community members – ostensibly in search of the thief – failed to find the person responsible but instead harassed and whipped slaves, including one who had a gun, a violation of North Carolina law.
 Mary hoped that these lynchings would “strike terror into the negroes.”
 It saddens us to know that this legacy of violence against African American people continues today and that it hurts people in our own community.